-In 2009, the California Legislature adopted federal-style procedural rules to permit the discovery of electronically stored information in state court cases pursuant to Assembly Bill ("AB") 5, following the 2006 amendments to the Federal Rules of Civil Procedure.271 Electronically stored information is broadly defined by AB 5272 as any information that is stored in an electronic medium, and includes emails, documents, spreadsheets and any other information stored in computers and other electronic devices.273 These rules make the creation of the abovementioned written policy on electronically stored information just as applicable to state court litigation as federal court litigation.
+In 2009, the California Legislature adopted federal-style procedural rules to permit the discovery of electronically stored information in state court cases pursuant to Assembly Bill ("AB") 5, following the 2006 amendments to the Federal Rules of Civil Procedure.272 Electronically stored information is broadly defined by AB 5273 as any information that is stored in an electronic medium, and includes emails, documents, spreadsheets and any other information stored in computers and other electronic devices.274 These rules make the creation of the abovementioned written policy on electronically stored information just as applicable to state court litigation as federal court litigation.

-Similar to the Federal Rules, a safe harbor exists for spoliation caused by "routine, good faith operation of an electronic information system."274 The state discovery rules specifically provide that a court shall not impose sanctions on a party for failing to provide electronically stored information that has been lost, damaged, altered or overwritten as the result of the routine, good faith operation of an electronic information system, absent exceptional circumstances.275 Accordingly, public agencies should ensure electronically stored information is retained or deleted only in accordance with the adopted policy.
-Agencies should thus train employees to make sure the document retention policies are appropriately followed at all times.276
+Similar to the Federal Rules, a safe harbor exists for spoliation caused by "routine, good faith operation of an electronic information system."
+The state discovery rules specifically provide that a court shall not impose sanctions on a party for failing to provide electronically stored information that has been lost, damaged, altered or overwritten as the result of the routine, good faith operation of an electronic information system, absent exceptional circumstances.
+Accordingly, public agencies should ensure electronically stored information is retained or deleted only in accordance with the adopted policy.
+Agencies should thus train employees to make sure the document retention policies are appropriately followed at all times.
+The safe harbor exists for spolicies and spolicies are appropriately followed at all times.

-Further, as with federal court litigation, once state court litigation is reasonably anticipated, public agencies have a duty to stop automatic destruction processes and preserve potentially relevant electronically stored information in the format in which it currently exists, notwithstanding the normal document retention policy that might otherwise permit destruction.277 In the event litigation is reasonably anticipated, public agencies should ensure that "litigation holds" are applied to electronically stored information potentially relevant to the litigation, so that it is not deleted, whether intentionally or by automatic computer processes.
+Further, as with federal court litigation, once state court litigation is reasonably anticipated, public agencies have a duty to stop automatic destruction processes and preserve potentially relevant electronically stored information in the format in which it currently exists, notwithstanding the normal document retention policy that might otherwise permit destruction.278 In the event litigation is reasonably anticipated, public agencies should ensure that "litigation holds" are applied to electronically stored information potentially relevant to the litigation, so that it is not deleted, whether intentionally or by automatic computer processes.
 The retention of information that may be potentially relevant to

-$^{^{271}}$ AB 5, Stat.
+272 AB 5, Stat.
 2009, c.
 5 (amending Code of Civ.
 Proc. §§ 2016.020, 2031.010 through 2031.060, and 2031.210 through 2031.320, and adding Code of Civ.
 Proc. §§ 1985.8 and 2031.285).

-272 See Code of Civ.
+273 See Code of Civ.
 Proc. §§ 1985.8, 2016.020, and 2031.010 et seq.

-273 Code of Civ.
+274 Code of Civ.
 Proc. § 2016.020(e).

-274 Code of Civ.
+275 Code of Civ.
 Proc. § 2031.320(d).

-275 Code of Civ.
+276 Code of Civ.
 Proc. § 2031.060(i)(1).

-276 Code of Civ.
+277 Code of Civ.
 Proc. § 2031.060(i)(2).

-277 Coca-Cola Bottling Co. v.
+278 Coca-Cola Bottling Co. v.
 Superior Court (Jones), 233 Cal.
 App.
 3d 1273, 1293 n.
 10 (4 Dist.
 1991) (party litigant has a duty not to lose or destroy relevant evidence).